TimAnthonyAlexander/north/docs/implementation.md

 - Describe actions in natural language ("I'll search the repo") not tool names
 - Plan briefly, then execute one coherent edit per turn
 - Retry once on edit mismatch, then ask for clarification
+- Prefer surgical edits over large rewrites; break large content into chunks
+- For new files >200 lines: create skeleton first, then add content in subsequent edits
+- Avoid generating >300 lines in a single tool call

 ### Mode System